- Attend Events

 To better connect the Annual Meeting with its host city, the AAA promotes Anthropologists Go Back to School, an initiative in which meeting attendees introduce elementary, middle, and high school learners to the discipline of anthropology.

 Since 2013, the program has offered age-appropriate, interactive activities that highlight all four fields.
 Its primary goal is to reach out to schools with high concentrations of students of color and students who will be among the first in their families to attend college.
-Presenters highlight the incredible contributions that anthropologists make to social justice and how anthropology can be an avenue to social change a potential career path.
+Presenters highlight the incredible contributions that anthropologists make to social justice and how anthropology can be an avenue to social change and a potential career path.

 Our goals are: